MicrosoftDocs/memdocs/sccm/protect/deploy-use/use-device-guard-with-configuration-manager.md

 Before you configure or deploy Windows Defender Application Control policies, read the following information:

-- Device Guard management is a pre-release feature for Configuration Manager, and is subject to change.
+- Windows Defender Application Control management is a pre-release feature for Configuration Manager, and is subject to change.
-- To use Device Guard with Configuration Manager, PCs you manage must be running the Windows 10 Enterprise version 1703, or later.
+- To use Windows Defender Application Control with Configuration Manager, PCs you manage must be running the Windows 10 Enterprise version 1703, or later.
 - Once a policy is successfully processed on a client PC, Configuration Manager is configured as a Managed Installer on that client.
 Software deployed through it, after the policy processes, is automatically trusted.
 Software installed by Configuration Manager before the Windows Defender Application Control policy processes is not automatically trusted.
-- Client PCs must have connectivity to their Domain Controller in order for a Windows Defender Application Control policy to be processed successfully.
 - The default compliance evaluation schedule for Application Control policies, configurable during deployment, is every one day.
 If issues in policy processing are observed, it may be beneficial to configure the compliance evaluation schedule to be shorter, for example every hour.
 This schedule dictates how often clients reattempt to process a Windows Defender Application Control policy if a failure occurs.
 - Regardless of the enforcement mode you select, when you deploy a Windows Defender Application Control policy, client PCs cannot run HTML applications with the extension .hta.